Crnković family

-The Crnković family are a Croatian noble family with its roots in the district of Gorski kotar.
+The Crnković family is a Croatian noble family with its roots in the district of Gorski kotar.

 History

 The first written document that mentions the name "Crnković" dates from 1429, from the village of Zavrsji in the county of Brod Moravice.
 The document is a church testimonial of the marriage between Petar Crnković (1411–1452) and Marija Borelli on 2/3 1429.